-The results are presented in the Industry tab whereby the data covers the latest 5 years and includes public and private businesses as well as sole traders or individuals who have registered an Australian Business Number (ABN).
+The results are presented in the Industry view for the latest 5 years and includes public and private businesses as well as sole traders or individuals who have registered an Australian Business Number (ABN).

-Occupations and Industries Analysis, Labour Market Insights
+Occupations and Industries Analysis

-Data for the industries and occupation view comes from the JSA Labour Market Insights Analysis of Occupations and Industries.
+Data for the Industry view and the Occupation view come from the JSA Occupation and Industry Profiles.

 JSA trends data from the detailed Labour Force Survey to create an estimation of employment over time across all industries (down to ANZSIC 3-Digit level) and occupations (down to 4-Digit ANZSCO level) nationally and by state.
-The JSA industry trended series differs from the 1-Digit ANZSIC trended series released by the ABS in Table 04 of the detailed Labour Force Survey.
-The trending method used by JSA applies significant smoothing, meaning it serves as a better reflection of longer-term trends within an occupation or industry.